ilyankou/geocoder-for-google-sheets/README.md

 | :----- | :----- | :--- | :---- | : --- |
 | 1      | 300 Summit St  | Hartford | CT | 06106 |

+## Learn more
+- Data Visualization for All book, see Transform Your Data chapter, http://DataVizForAll.org

 ## Credits
 - Developed by [Ilya Ilyankou](https://github.com/ilyankou) and [Jack Dougherty](https://github.com/jackdougherty) with support from Trinity College CT, for [Data Visualization For All](https://www.datavizforall.org/)
 - Inspired by Google Sheets Geocoding Macro (2016) https://github.com/nuket/google-sheets-geocoding-macro (no license)